hiteshtripathi/Python-Learnings/Python 4 Everybody/read.md

-This Repository contains solved Assignments question of python for Everybody Cousera Course.
+This Repository contains all assignments, notes, quizzes and course materials from the "Python for Everybody Specialization" provided by Coursera and University of Michigan.